 FEB 4 | Building a Collection

 Focusing on what it takes to build a collection, presenters will speak candidly about their collection experiences and tips for acquiring work.
-Moderator Tyson Reeder (curator, artist, and associate professor of painting and drawing at SAIC) will be joined by Scott Ogden of Shrine Gallery and Brooklyn/St. Louis based artist Katherine Bernhardt.
-View the recording on youtube.
+Moderator Tyson Reeder (curator, artist, and associate professor of painting and drawing at SAIC) will be joined by Scott Ogden of Shrine Gallery and Brooklyn/St. Louis-based artist Katherine Bernhardt.
+View the recording.

 MARCH 4 | Corporate Collecting